Newly elected Senator Abdul Qadir joins PTI: sources

 Newly elected Senator Abdul Qadir joins PTI

-ISLAMABAD: Newly elected Senator from Balochistan, Abdul Qadir on Tuesday joined Pakistan Tehreek-e-Insaf (PTI), ARY News reported, citing sources.
+ISLAMABAD: Newly elected Senator from Balochistan, Abdul Qadir on Tuesday joined Pakistan Tehreek-e-Insaf (PTI), ARY News reported.

 The announcement was made by Qadir during a meeting with Prime Minister Imran Khan in the federal capital.
 The Senator extended his full support to the premier.
 On the occasion, PM Khan welcomed the induction of Abdul Qadir in PTI.